T-Mosher/Hello-World/README.md

 # Hello-World
-This is the tutorial for the github.com web interface
+This is the tutorial for the github.com web interface.
+It's truly a wonderful thing.